Dotzyyy/Module-4_SQL/README.md

 I would love to add more functionality and QOL features for user in the future.

+## How to run the database on render

+### Step 1:

+Sign in or create an account on https://render.com/

+### Step 2:

+On the Dashboard, create new PostgreSQL database and fill in the various details.

+### Step 3:

+Once created, download a database management software such as Postgresql and PgAdmin.

+### Step 4:

+Create a new server node, click properties and navigate to the connection tab.
+Enter the following from the render database:

+* Host name/address.
+For example: dpg-cpisitkf7o1s73bm97o0-a.frankfurt-postgres.render.com

+* Port should be automatic but look something like: 5432

+* Maintenance database.
+For example: flask_project_db_e6in

+* Username.
+For example: davidsexton

+If entered correctly, the render database should appear in your servers.

+### Step 5:

+Return to render and copy the Internal and External URL to the this website's config.py folder, the internal one being placed under the 'Render' environ and the external being placed under the 'else' statement.

+* note: the urls will start with 'postgres' but make sure they start with 'postgresql' instead.

+### Step 6:

+Use the flask shell to type db.create_all() and perform all the neccesary migrations and upgrades to the models.

+### Step 7:
+At this point you'll need to have created to webservice so return to this step once that is complete.

+Place an environment variable in the web service's environment tab called 'DATABASE_URL' and paste the Internal URL from the render database.
+Do not forget that the address should begin with 'postgres'!

+*Example: 'postgresql://davidsexton:hFNESpygwyQd4DMpWiBliSWZRbmwibRY@dpg-cpisitkf7o1s73bm97o0-a/flask_project_db_e6in' NOT ''postgres://davidsexton:hFNESpygwyQd4DMpWiBliSWZRbmwibRY@dpg-cpisitkf7o1s73bm97o0-a/flask_project_db_e6in'

 ## How to Deploy/Access the main website

 ### Step 1: